CERC-AAI/Robin/README.md

 **A LLaVA-fork enabling the Mistral-7B & Open-Hermes-2.5 language models to process images**

-This repo and the associated models were created in collaboration between the Robin team at AGI-Collective (Alexis Roger, Andrew R Williams, Daniel Kaplan, Edwin Fennell, George Adamopoulos, Kshitij Gupta, Prateek Humane, Quentin Anthony, Rishika Bhagwatkar, Sun Qi, Yuchen Lu, Irina Rish) and Simon Ramstedt, with computing resources from [Hessian-AI](https://hessian.ai/) and [OLCF](https://www.olcf.ornl.gov/).
+This repo and the associated models were created in collaboration between the Robin team at AGI-Collective and Simon Ramstedt, with computing resources from [Hessian-AI](https://hessian.ai/) and [OLCF](https://www.olcf.ornl.gov/).

 The Robin Effort: The goal of this effort is to study the different components we can use when merging pretrained vision and language models, and to build SoTA visual understanding models.